SougataMukherjee/interview-kit/theory/js-ts.md

 interface User { name: string; age?: number; readonly id: number; }

 **Q7: Generics:**
-Generics allow you to write reusable functions or classes that can work with any data type while maintaining type safety.
+Generics help create reusable and flexible functions or classes that work with multiple data types without losing type safety.
+Instead of using any (which removes type checking) or writing separate functions for each type, generics allow one function to adapt to different types while still ensuring correct type inference.
+This avoids duplication, prevents runtime errors, and keeps code strongly typed and maintainable.

 ```js
 function identity<T>(arg: T): T {
   return arg;